meghnakshk/Analytics-Portfolio/critique-by-design.md

 # Part 2: Critiquing the Visualization

-While this visualization conveys all teh necessary data, the visualization is not intuitive.
+While this visualization conveys all the necessary data, the visualization could be more intuitive.
 I didn't immediately understand what the visualization was trying to convey.

 ## Breaking down the visualization:

 ### What worked well:
-The Data has a list of 35 countries, and the graph manages to represent the approximate gross income, net income, income tax and social security tax percentages accurately.
-The legend in clear and the visualization is understandable but not instantly.
+The Data has a list of 35 countries, and the graph accurately represents the approximate gross income, net income, income tax and social security tax percentages.
+The legend in clear, and the visualization is understandable but not instantly.

 ### What didn't work well:
 - The graph is too cluttered as it represents all countries in the OECD list; which is not relevant for the narrative of the story.